 Some major disadvantages of Java EE include:

-Brief Overview of Spring: Still relevant in 2023?
+Brief overview of Spring: still relevant in 2024?

 Spring is an open-source framework for Java EE created to simplify the development of Java-based applications.
 Its core feature is to provide the capabilities for developing any software, even enterprise-class solutions.